ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 inputs, we can test a controller by mocking the hardware dependencies and asserting expected outputs are sent to particular hardware.

-We are currently working on a testing framework for eVolver controllers (please see https://github.com/ssec-jhu/evolver-ng/issues/156), but in the meantime, an example for mocking hardware within an eVolver environment can be seen in the `test_chemostat.py` file in the eVolver repository.
+We are currently working on a testing framework for eVOLVER controllers (please see https://github.com/ssec-jhu/evolver-ng/issues/156), but in the meantime, an example for mocking hardware within an eVOLVER environment can be seen in the `test_chemostat.py` file in the eVOLVER repository.

 Logging in the controller
 -------------------------

-All components in the eVolver framework contain an internal logger which is an instance of a python standard library `logging.Logger`.
-This logger can be used to emit messages from within a controller which, unless otherwise configured, will get routed through the eVolver logging mechanism.
+All components in the eVOLVER framework contain an internal logger which is an instance of a python standard library `logging.Logger`.
+This logger can be used to emit messages from within a controller which, unless otherwise configured, will get routed through the eVOLVER logging mechanism.

 .. note::